본문 바로가기

 Currently, the GLP-1 obesity drug market is effectively dominated by Novo Nordisk and the U.S. pharmaceutical company Eli Lilly.

-Eli Lilly is also preparing to launch the oral drug Orforglipron as a follow-up to its obesity treatment Zepbound, and FDA approval is anticipated.
+Eli Lilly is also preparing to launch an oral drug, Orforglipron, as a follow-up to its obesity treatment Zepbound, and it is expected to receive FDA approval.

-Meanwhile, side effects of this class of obesity drugs include nausea, vomiting, and diarrhea, and individuals with cardiovascular disease or underlying health conditions are advised to consult with a healthcare professional.
+Meanwhile, side effects of this class of obesity drugs include nausea, vomiting, and diarrhea.
+Individuals with cardiovascular disease or underlying health conditions are advised to consult a specialist.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.